github/developer.github.com/content/v3/repos/contents.md

 **Note**:

 - To get a repository's contents recursively, you can [recursively get the tree](/v3/git/trees/).
 - This API has an upper limit of 1,000 files for a directory.
-If you need to retrieve more files, use the [Git Tree API](/v3/git/trees/#get-a-tree)
+If you need to retrieve more files, use the [Git Trees API](/v3/git/trees/#get-a-tree)
 - This API supports files up to 1 megabyte in size.

 {{/tip}}